dalvarezperez/CreateFile_based_rootkit/Readme.md

 [PoC file](./PoC.c)
 [Mini DDK dependency](./miniddk.h)

-**Note***: If you are testing the PoC and wants to remove the resulting "C:\ .\" directory, a simple way to do it is by using the git console: <https://git-scm.com/download/win>
+**Note***: If you are testing the PoC and wants to remove the resulting "C:\ .\" directory, a simple way to do it is by using the GIT console: <https://git-scm.com/download/win>

 # Debugging session